Climate communication: Primary goals of climate communication

 Most climate communication and research within the field is concerned with (1) the mechanisms related to the public's understanding/awareness of and perception of climate change which are intertwined with (2) personal cultural values and emotions related to social norms and (3) how these components can influence the engagement and action that may emerge as a response to communication.

 Within the academic field, there are debates over which is more important: knowledge-based communication or emotion-driven communication.
 Though both are inherently linked to action, researchers often view increased understanding as leading to increased action.
 A 2020 study by Kris De Meyer et al. attempts to push back against that notion and argues that action produces belief.

 Analyzing and increasing public understanding and perception

 One line of climate communication study is concerned with analyzing public understanding and risk perception.
 Understanding public perception of risk and its relevant influences, as well as public knowledge, concern, consensus, and imagery is thought to help policymakers better address the concerns of constituents and inform further climate communication.
 This notion has opened the realm of climate communications to political communications, sociology, and psychology.

 Achieving increased public understanding is often associated with communicating levels of scientific consensus and other scientific facts or futures in order to spur action and address the "information-deficit" model but can also be related to connecting with values and emotions.
 Perception is often related to personal recognition to impacted locations, times (the present vs. the future), weather events, or economics, which has placed emphasis on different methods of framing (linking concepts) and rhetoric when communicating.
+Connection of the self with events, such as those mentioned and often times through perceiving problems as local, increases recognition of the larger problem of climate change.
 These methods of communication presently include scientific communication, knowledge transfer, social media, news media, and entertainment amongst others, which are also studied individually regarding climate change.

+Some experts focus on how public perceptions of climate change can be related to public perceptions of smaller parts of the environment.
+Through teaching about the interconnectedness of humans and nature, some environmental writers believe that a fundamental shift in thinking is possible, and that this in turn would lead to greater desire to preserve the natural world.